 Alex serves on the Steering Group of The Purposeful Company, a UK consortium of leaders in responsible business, and on Royal London Asset Management’s Responsible Investment Advisory Committee.
 The UK government appointed him (jointly with PwC) to conduct two studies on the alleged misuse of share buybacks and the link between executive pay and investment.
 Alex also serves as Mercers’ School Memorial Professor of Business at Gresham College, giving a four-year programme of lectures to the public.
 His series are on The Principles of Finance (2021/2), The Psychology of Finance (2020/1), Business Skills for the 21st Century (2019/20) and How Business Can Better Serve Society (2018/9).
 His book, Grow the Pie: How Great Companies Deliver Both Purpose and Profit, was named to the Financial Times Best Business Books of 2020 and won the Financial Times award for Excellence in Sustainable Finance Education.

 At Wharton, Alex won 14 teaching awards in six years.
 At LBS, he won Best Teacher awards for both the MBA and Masters in Financial Analysis programmes and the Excellence in Teaching award for best professor across all programmes.
-He has been named to Poets and Quants Best 40 Professors Under 40 and Thinkers50 Radar, and won the Finance for the Future award for Driving Change in the finance community, and featured in Thinkers50 Radar.
+He was named Professor of the Year by Poets & Quants, won the Finance for the Future award for Driving Change in the finance community, and featured in Thinkers50 Radar.